-Constipation, hemorrhoids, indigestion, heartburn, flatulence, and belching are all part of the fun of pregnancy.
+Constipation, hemorrhoids, indigestion, heartburn, flatulence and belching are all part of the fun of pregnancy.
 There's nothing to be embarrassed about here—it's a fact of life.
+Here's a breakdown of some of the issues you might experience.

 Most of the digestive problems of pregnancy begin with constipation.
 This condition is universally common in pregnant women for many reasons: